Construction Workplace Safety Training Ltd. Logo

 Key Info About

-CWST forklift training programs have been generated using the CSA Standard B335 and includes the elements of competency based on the definition from the Ontario Occupational Health and Safety Act and Regulations.
-They include a theory evaluation, inspection component and a practical test to ensure competency when the learner leaves the session.
+CWST equipment programs have been generated using the CSA Standard and includes the elements of competency based on the definition from the Ontario Occupational Health and Safety Act and Regulations.
+They include a theory evaluation, inspection component and a practical test to ensure competency.

 The attachments used on your equipment may be specific to your business, so please let us know what you’re using before we arrive.
 Still not sure?
 Call us for more details or email traininginfo@buildwithsafety.com